mik2k2/hello-github/spec.md

 - constant directive
     - `` `identifier` := `type`: `constan value` ``
     - create a new identifier for the given type and assign `` `constant value` `` to it.
-    - the constant directive may only be included inside a scope directive
     - block all declaration attempts (through constant directive or declaration directive) of the identifier in lower scopes
     - this directive may only be used inside a scope directive (see below)
 - if-directive